evert/evert.github.com/_posts/2026/2026-07-28-ssh-tunnel-if-unresolable.md

-But keep in mind that every time you do this, you computer likely first broadcasts on your local network it's looking for that machine. `.local` / MDNS also tends to be a bit slower when you're local, and given that you're paying that cost.
-I'm not certain but `ForwardAgent` but also make this actively very dangerous.
+But keep in mind that every time you do this, you computer likely first broadcasts on your local network it's looking for that machine. `.local` / MDNS also tends to be a bit slower when you're local, and given that you're paying that cost. `ForwardAgent` agent can also make this extremely dangerous because someone might impersonate `target.local` and get access to your entire SSH keychain.
 So maybe for that case it's not the worst thing to just always go through a bastion server.
 If so, this config is for you: